Tsidia/pdfToExcel/README.md

 Click [here](https://github.com/UB-Mannheim/tesseract/wiki) to obtain it
 During isntallation click "install for all users".
 This tool assumes that tesseract is installed at C:\Program Files\Tesseract-OCR\tesseract.exe
 Make sure you also have Java installed [Link](https://www.java.com/download/ie_manual.jsp)
+Please make sure your antivirus isn't flagging the executable